to get to the Samana Peninsula

 -There was no official place to do laundry in Las Galeras.

 a reliable electrical supply.
-The standard is 110 voltage.
+The standard is 110 voltage but it is recommended to ask.

 suggest the following;